vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

         sys.exit(1)
 {% endhighlight %}

 If *espcap.yml* cannot be found, the application exits.
-When in doubt, just put *espcap.yml* in the same location and the **Espcap** program files
+When in doubt, just put *espcap.yml* in the same location and the **Espcap** program files.
+More on that later in the **Installation** section.

 #### Packet Capture Generators

 Next we define two methods to capture packets live from a network interface or from a set of PCAP files.
 These methods are written as Python [generators](https://nvie.com/posts/iterators-vs-generators/){:target="blank"} that capture one packet at a time then *yield* each JSON formatted packet to the caller.

 {% highlight python linenos %}
     def file_capture(self, pcap_file):